EdwinVW/dapr-traffic-control/README.md

 | Language             | C# (.NET Core)      |
 | Environment          | Local or Kubernetes |

 This repository contains a sample application that simulates a traffic-control system using Dapr.
 For this sample I've used a speeding-camera setup as can be found on several Dutch highways.
-Over the entire stretch the average speed of a vehicle is measured and if it is above the speeding limit on this highway, the driver of the vehicle receives a speeding ticket.
+A set of cameras are placed at the beginning and the end of a stretch of highway.
+Using data from these cameras, the average speed of a vehicle is measured.
+If this average speed is above the speeding limit on this highway, the driver of the vehicle receives a fine.

 ## Overview